jawah/niquests/docs/api.rst

 One key difference that has nothing to do with the API is a change in the license from the ISC_ license to the `Apache 2.0`_ license.
-The Apache 2.0 license ensures that contributions to Requests are also covered by the Apache 2.0 license.
+The Apache 2.0 license ensures that contributions to Niquests are also covered by the Apache 2.0 license.

 .. _ISC: https://opensource.org/licenses/ISC